UniversalDependencies/docs/_hyw/dep/flat.md

 udver: '2'
 ---

-The `flat` relation is used to combine the elements of an expression where none of the immediate components can be identified as the sole head using standard substitution tests.
+The `flat` relation is used to combine the elements of an expression in which none of the immediate components can be identified as the sole head using standard substitution tests.
 This includes both cases where more than one component passes the head test, and cases where no component does.
 Note also that the `flat` relation is appropriate in such cases only when no more specific relation applies.
 For example, in coordination structures annotated with the [conj]() relation, any of the conjuncts can usually replace the whole.